mmckechney/SqlBuildManager/Docs/change_notes.md

 - *FIXED:* Script policy icons were getting set to "Policy checks not run" after a committed build
 - *FIXED:* Database login error for accounts that do not have code review database permissions
 - *UPDATED:* Added additional quick status update for the remote service to hopefully resolve issue on slower servers
-- *UPDATED:* Increased delay of first check between console and remote agents from 500ms to 1 second to accomodate slower agent servers
+- *UPDATED:* Increased delay of first check between console and remote agents from 500ms to 1 second to accommodate slower agent servers

 ### Version 9.1.0
 - *FIXED:* Issue when creating trigger DROP scripts in backout packages